 "Do you know how many ways there are to make a ski turn?", asked the wag.

-"Just two!", was the answer: "Left and right".
+"Two!", was the answer: "Left and right".

 • Double-Edge-Death-Grip: Knowing that control of sliding skis ultimately comes from their edges, these skiers keep the edges always tipped up, requiring them to make powerful movements, usually by throwing a hip around the outside of the turn, in order to get around corners.
 They tend to be tense and probably have less fun skiing than they could.
 Fear of losing control actually keeps double-edge-death-grips from gaining control, as they could with different mechanics (see "glider" below).